 Abilene Tucker feels abandoned.
 Her father has put her on a train, sending her off to live with an old friend for the summer while he works a railroad job.
 Armed only with a few possessions and her list of universals, Abilene jumps off the train in Manifest, Kansas, aiming to learn about the boy her father once was.

 Having heard stories about Manifest, Abilene is disappointed to find that it’s just a dried-up, worn-out old town.
 But her disappointment quickly turns to excitement when she discovers a hidden cigar box full of mementos, including some old letters that mention a spy known as the Rattler.
 These mysterious letters send Abilene and her new friends, Lettie and Ruthanne, on an honest-to-goodness spy hunt, even though they are warned to “Leave Well Enough Alone.”

 Abilene throws all caution aside when she heads down the mysterious Path to Perdition to pay a debt to the reclusive Miss Sadie, a diviner who only tells stories from the past.
 It seems that Manifest’s history is full of colorful and shadowy characters—and long-held secrets.
 The more Abilene hears, the more determined she is to learn just what role her father played in that history.
 And as Manifest’s secrets are laid bare one by one, Abilene begins to weave her own story into the fabric of the town.

 Powerful in its simplicity and rich in historical detail, Clare Vanderpool’s debut is a gripping story of loss and redemption.

-If you like Walk Two Moons by Sharon Creech then this is the heir to another Newbery winner.
-It’s small town mystique at it’s best that also seems to bring out the best in people that live there. [middle grade, ages 8 and up]
+If you liked Walk Two Moons by Sharon Creech then this is the heir to another Newbery winner.
+It’s small-town mystique at its best that also seems to bring out the best in people that live there. [middle grade, ages 8 and up]

 This hilarious novel from award-winning author Wendy Mass is now available in paperback!